marc2332/freya/book/src/differences_with_dioxus.md

 # Differences with Dioxus

-**Freya** uses some of the core packages of Dioxus, but not all them.
+**Freya** uses some of the core packages of Dioxus, but not all of them.

 These are the main differences between Freya and the official Dioxus renderers for Desktop (webview and Blitz):